IFB Gaming Learn My Way

 How to build your confidence

 • Start small.
-Pick one thing — sending a message, booking an appointment, looking something up — and do just that.
-Then do it again.
-Then try the next thing.
+Pick one thing and do just that.
+Then try the next.

 • Repeat until it feels normal.
-The first time you do anything digitally it will feel unfamiliar.
-The fifth time it will feel easy.
-The tenth time you will not even think about it.
+The fifth time will feel easy.

 • Ask for help and keep asking.
-There is no shame in asking someone to show you again.
 The best digital learners ask the most questions.

 • Celebrate small wins.
-Sent your first WhatsApp message?
+Sent your first WhatsApp?
 That is a real achievement.
-Booked your first GP appointment online?
-That is a skill you now have for life.

 What if I make a mistake?

 Remember: You belong online.
-The internet was not built just for young people or for people who are good with technology.
-It belongs to everyone — including you.
+The internet belongs to everyone — including you.

 ✏️